-Connected devices and the data they generate continue to grow exponentially, with forecasts calling for more than 41.6 billion connected IoT devices by 2025.1 But in a world of amped-up connectivity comes an increased risk of cyberattacks.
+Connected devices and the data they generate continue to grow exponentially, with forecasts calling for more than 41.6 billion connected IoT devices by 2025.1 But a world of amped-up connectivity comes with an increased risk of cyberattacks.

 In many companies, security is an afterthought, made evident by the number of updates deployed to account for process miscues.
-But at Eaton, cybersecurity is part of our DNA and an integral consideration, with strict protocols placed on the people, processes and technologies within our Secure Development LifeCycle process (SDLC), the program that integrates security protocols at every phase of product creation.
+But at Eaton, cybersecurity is part of our DNA and an integral consideration, with strict protocols placed on the people, processes and technologies within our Secure Development LifeCycle process (SDLC), the programme that integrates security protocols at every phase of product creation.
 SDLC spans from inception through to deployment and maintenance, enforcing cybersecurity best practices via training, threat modelling, requirements analysis, implementation, verification and ongoing support.

 Additionally, our cybersecurity best practices extend beyond our own labs to help keep our customers informed about potential vulnerabilities and provide industry insights well as tools and other educational content.

 For years, Eaton has maintained strict procedures at every stage of the product development process.
 This discipline has paved the way for collaboration with renowned standards leader, UL (Underwriters Laboratories), to establish measurable cybersecurity criteria for network-connected power management products and systems.

 Eaton introduced the first research and testing facility approved to participate in UL's Cybersecurity Client Lab Validation programme in Pittsburgh, Pennsylvania.
 And in 2018, UL approved a second Eaton lab to join the programme – another industry first – in Pune, India.
 These accredited lab environments provide the global capability to test Eaton products with intelligence or embedded logic for key aspects of the UL 2900-1 1 standard.